-Carotid Endarterectomy Volume
+Carotid Endarterectomy Volume (IQI 7)

-Carotid endarterectomy (CEA) is a fairly common procedure that requires proficiency with the use of complex equipment, and technical errors may lead to clinically significant complications, such as abrupt carotid occlusion with or without stroke, myocardial infarction, and death.
+Carotid endarterectomy (CEA) is a fairly common procedure that requires proficiency with the use of complex equipment; and technical errors may lead to clinically significant complications, such as abrupt carotid occlusion with or without stroke, myocardial infarction, and death.
+The definition for CEA mortality rate (IQI 31) is also noted below.
+The QI software calculates mortality for CEA, so that the volumes for this procedure can be examined in conjunction with mortality.
+However, the mortality measure should not be examined independently, because it did not meet the literature review and empirical evaluation criteria to stand alone as its own measure.

 Relationship to Quality Higher volumes have been associated with better outcomes, which represent better quality.
-Benchmark Threshold 1: 50 or more procedures per year 58 Threshold 2: 101 or more procedures per year ^{59 60} Definition Raw volume of provider-level CEA.
+Benchmark Threshold 1: 50 or more procedures per year Threshold 2: 101 or more procedures per year Definition Raw volume of provider-level CEA.
 Numerator Discharges with ICD-9-CM codes of 3812 in any procedure field.
-Exclude MDC 14 (pregnancy, childbirth, and puerperium) and MDC 15 (newborns and neonates).
+Exclude MDC 14 (pregnancy, childbirth, and puerperium) and MDC 15 (newborns and other neonates).
 Denominator Not applicable.
 Type of Indicator Provider Level, Procedure Volume Indicator Empirical Rating Not applicable.